 organizational excellence and efficiency, servant leadership,

-management of collaboration and effective teamwork, and promotion
+management of collaboration and effective teamwork, that centers

-- Clear strategic and operational vision and exceptional skill in
+- Clear strategic and operational vision and exceptional skills

-synthesizing information and translating vision into action steps
+in synthesizing information and translating vision into action

 - Demonstrated resourcefulness in setting priorities, navigating